Twin: Management of birth

 For otherwise healthy twin pregnancies where both twins are head down, a trial of vaginal delivery is recommended at between 37 and 38 weeks.
 Vaginal delivery in this case does not worsen the outcome for the infant as compared with Caesarean section.
 There is controversy on the best method of delivery where the first twin is head first and the second is not.
 When the first twin is not head down a caesarean section is often recommended.
 It is estimated that 75% of twin pregnancies in the United States were delivered by caesarean section in 2008.
 In comparison, the rate of caesarean section for all pregnancies in the general population varies between 14% and 40%.
 In twins that share the same placenta, delivery may be considered at 36 weeks.
 For twins who are born early, there is insufficient evidence for or against placing preterm stable twins in the same cot or incubator (co-bedding).

 Human twin studies

 Twin studies are utilized in an attempt to determine how much of a particular trait is attributable to either genetics or environmental influence.
 These studies compare monozygotic and dizygotic twins for medical, genetic, or psychological characteristics to try to isolate genetic influence from epigenetic and environmental influence.
 Twins that have been separated early in life and raised in separate households are especially sought after for these studies, which have been used widely in the exploration of human nature.
 Classical twin studies are now being supplemented with molecular genetic studies which identify individual genes.

 Unusual twinnings

 Bi-paternal twins

 This phenomenon is known as heteropaternal superfecundation.
-One 1992 study estimates that the frequency of heteropaternal superfecundation among dizygotic twins, whose parents were involved in paternity suits, was approximately 2.4%.
+A 1992 study estimated from a sample of 127 cases that among dizygotic twins whose parents were involved in disputed parentage cases, the frequency of heteropaternal superfecundation was approximately 2.4%.
+Only one case has ever been recorded in Britain.